 Bernardo Trindade, President of Portugal IN, spoke of the implications that Brexit may have in the country and highlighted the importance of foreign investment in the national territory.

-The United Kingdom and Portugal are historically economic partners; However, the country has seen its important link being threatened by the Brexit.
-In view of what was happening, António Costa’s government looked at the situation as a good opportunity to attract British investment into the national territory, through the creation of Portugal IN platform almost three years ago.
+The United Kingdom and Portugal are historical economic partners; However, the country has seen its important trade link being threatened by the Brexit.
+In view of what was happening, António Costa’s government looked at the situation as a good opportunity to attract British investment into the national territory, through the creation of Portugal IN almost three years ago.

 Portugal IN programme attracted companies from the United Kingdom to our country, who intend to “escape” from Brexit.
 Three years after its creation, what is the outcome of this project?